PenthiusX/BareBonesEngine/README.md

 # OpenGLQTEngine
 an OpenGL based rendering engine using core Opengl API.
-Avoiding QT wrappers Qt is only for the windowing and UI support.
+Avoiding QT wrappers for Opengl,
+Qt only for the windowing and UI.